sylphlab/SotiMediaOrganizer/docs/guide/getting-started.md

 **Key Points:**

-- By default, `smo` operates in **copy mode**.
+- By default, `media-curator` operates in **copy mode**.
 Originals are left untouched in the source directories.
 - The `{D.YYYY}` and `{D.MM}` placeholders use the EXIF date if available, falling back to the file's creation date otherwise.
 - Duplicates (based on default settings) are skipped and not copied to the destination.